snowyu/mtmake-osx/README.md

 ### How to update dynamic libraries (rarely needed)

+The "build_libs.sh" script in releases will rebuild the libs folder.

+However here are some explanations for how to do this manually.

 This will create the libs directory and change library path names:

     dylibbundler -x minetest.app/Contents/Resources/bin/minetest -b -d ./minetest.app/Contents/libs/ \
     -p @executable_path/../../libs/ -cd

+(Note that this only works with an unmodified minetet binary that has not had its own link s changed by e.g. the dylibbundler invocation in make_mac.sh itself.)

 Check if all no libraries point to Homebrew Cellar direcory any more: